Pot-au-Feu de la Mer

 About this recipe

 Pot-au-feu literally means pot on the fire.
-It is one of the oldest, most basic dishes in French cooking: a big pot of (meat and) root vegetables simmered slowly in broth until everything is tender and the liquid has turned into something heavenly.
-It is less a single recipe and more a way of thinking: use what you have, cook it gently, and make sure everyone at the table is properly fed.
+It’s one of the oldest dishes in French cooking: a big pot of meat and root vegetables simmered slowly in broth until everything is tender and the liquid has become something really special.
+It’s less a single recipe and more a way of thinking.
+Use what you have, cook it gently, and make sure everyone at the table is properly fed.

 The classic version is made with beef and marrow bones.
-But France is a country with as many identities as there are regions, and each one has bent the pot-au-feu idea to fit its own landscape and ingredients.
+But France has as many identities as it has regions, and each one has adapted the pot-au-feu idea to fit its own landscape.
 In Alsace, the bouillon becomes the base for a second course with liver dumplings.
-In the southwest, garbure takes the spirit of pot-au-feu and swaps the beef for duck confit and white beans.
-Along the Normandy coast, where the sea has always been the main pantry, cooks simply replaced the beef with whatever the boats brought in that morning to make this seafood soup.
+In the southwest, garbure takes the same spirit and swaps the beef for duck confit and white beans.
+Along the Normandy coast, where the sea has always been the main pantry, cooks simply replaced the beef with whatever the boats brought in that morning.
+That’s pot-au-feu de la mer, and I’d argue it’s the most elegant of all the regional versions.

 The Norman coastline and its seafood

-Normandy is not talked about as a seafood region in the same breath as Brittany, which is a bit unfair.
+Normandy isn’t talked about as a seafood region the way Brittany is, which is a bit unfair.
 The coastline runs from the Seine estuary all the way to the bay of Mont-Saint-Michel, and ports like Dieppe, Fécamp, and Honfleur have been landing fish for centuries.
-Normandy also gave France its template for cooking fish with cream and white wine like this blanquette de poisson for example.
-It’s a combination that sums up the region’s cooking just as clearly as its butter and its calvados.
+Normandy also gave France its template for cooking fish with cream and white wine, a combination that sums up the region’s cooking just as clearly as its butter and its calvados.

-This French seafood soup sits squarely in that tradition.
-The base is a proper fish stock, reduced a little with dry white wine and finished with crème fraîche.
-A pinch of saffron gives the broth its golden colour and a depth you cannot really fake any other way.
+This seafood soup sits in that tradition.
+The base is a proper fish stock, reduced with dry white wine and finished with crème fraîche.
+A pinch of saffron gives the broth its golden colour and a depth you really can’t get any other way.
 The vegetables are cut big and rustic, the way pot-au-feu vegetables always are.
-The fish, salmon, monkfish, haddock, cod, plus king prawns, goes in at the end and is cooked gently so it stays tender instead of breaking apart.
+The fish, salmon, monkfish, haddock, cod, plus king prawns, goes in at the end and is cooked gently so it stays tender rather than falling apart.

-In Normandy this is a real main course, generous and complete, and it does not need anything more than bread and maybe a bit of cheese afterward.
-It reheats beautifully the next day, when the broth has had time to deepen even more.
-My neighbour served it with a chicorey salad and a sharp mustard vinaigrette, which cut through the richness of the crème fraîche perfectly.
+In Normandy this is a proper main course, generous and complete.
+It doesn’t need anything more than bread and maybe a bit of cheese afterwards.
+It reheats really well the next day too, when the broth has had time to deepen even more.
+Nathalie served it with a chicory salad and a sharp mustard vinaigrette, which cut through the richness of the crème fraîche perfectly.
+That combination is worth stealing.

-If you make it for a dinner party, bring the cocotte straight to the table and let everyone help themselves.
-That is the spirit of pot-au-feu de la mer: generous, relaxed, and completely centred on the pleasure of eating together.
+If you’re making it for a dinner party, bring the cocotte straight to the table and let everyone help themselves.
+That’s the spirit of pot-au-feu de la mer.

 Share your feedback and spread the love!